|Country of Origin||Croatia|

 Istrian Coarse-Haired Hound is generally a healthy dog breed with few possible canine health conditions.

 - Obesity: Obesity occurs when your dog food consumption is more than it performs regular physical activities.
-They need to be fed a complete balanced diet with regular physical exercise.
+They need to be fed a completely balanced diet with regular physical exercise.

 - Hip Dysplasia: It is a condition where the hip bone of your dog is either dislocated or underdeveloped.
 It is a genetic health issue, so before buying a pup from a breeder, check for its parent’s health issues.